section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-with-vanilla-js/index.md

 title: Building a Lyrics Search App with Vanilla JavaScript
 description: In this article, we will be creating a platform where users can search for lyrics by entering the artist name or title of the song.
 author: olusegun-isaac
-date:
+date: 2021-12-20T00:00:00-15:30
-topics: [JavaScript]
+topics: [Languages]
 excerpt_separator: <!--more-->
 images:

- - url: /engineering-education/building-a-lyrics-search-app-with-vanilla-js/hero.jpg
+ - url: /engineering-education/building-a-lyrics-search-app-with-vanilla-js/hero.png
    alt: Lyrics Search App with JavaScript
 ---
-Not knowing the lyrics of a song is a problem most song-lovers encounter, especially when it's a rap song.In this article, we will be creating a platform where users can search for lyrics by entering the artist name or title of the song.
+Not knowing the lyrics of a song is a problem most song-lovers encounter.
+In this article, we will be creating a platform where users can search for lyrics by entering the artist name or title of the song.
 <!--more-->
 We will be creating the search app using HTML5, CSS3, Vanilla JS, async-await with fetch method, OVH API, and ES6 features like arrow functions.

 ### Prerequisites
-- A code editor (Visual studio code.)
+- A code editor (like Visual studio code)
-- Some basic knowledge of HTML, CSS, and JAVASCRIPT.
+- Some basic knowledge of HTML, CSS, and JavaScript.
-- A laptop with an internet connection
+- A laptop with an internet connection.

 ### Structuring the lyrics search app with HTML 5.
-To begin, create a folder named `lyrics-app`, then you create three files in the folder: `lyrics.html`, `lyrics.css` and `lyrics.js`
+To begin, create a folder named `lyrics-app`, then you need to create three files in the folder: `lyrics.html`, `lyrics.css` and `lyrics.js`

 In the `lyrics.html` file, include the code below to create the structure for the lyrics search app.